DigitalCampus/django-oppia/docs/overview/roadmap.rst

 * Improved and more intuitive way to embed video/audio content.
 Requires updates to Moodle block and Oppia server.
 * Adding more comprehensive (automated) release testing process.
+* Support for Python 3 and Django 2.x

 Medium term